Left Return to Winkel

 Artemisinin, a Nobel Prize-winning discovery

-Artemisinin is perhaps the most praised ingredient in Artemisia AnnuaIt became known worldwide when scientist Youyou Tu became the first Chinese woman to Nobel Prize for Medicine received for her research on this compound.
+Artemisinin is perhaps the most celebrated ingredient of Artemisia AnnuaIt became known worldwide when scientist Youyou Tu became the first Chinese woman in 2015 Nobel Prize in Medicine received for her research into this compound.
 Artemisinin has shown impressive potential in scientific research.
 This discovery marked a milestone in modern science and underscores the value of traditional plants in finding innovative solutions.

 A treasure trove of connections